Baakwa/LP2_ML_Project/README.md

 The number of customers who chunred as predicted by the gradient boosting model was 409 while that of customers who did not churn is 1591.

-This indicates that the gradient boosting model will perform better than the linear regression model for prediction.

 # Recommendation
 From the insights above, vodafone should engage customers who churned to increase their revenue for the upcoming years.